-Under New York State regulatory laws, the Trust is required to pay for its share of various assessments to the Workers' Compensation Board (the "WCB") for certain obligations, including but not limited to the costs of the WCB's operations, and defaulted self insurers.
-Through an assessment under Section 50-5 of the New York State Workers' Compensation Law, the WCB has taken the position that the Trust is obligated to contribute a share of anticipated losses of self-insurance groups that are in default, have closed or have otherwise failed to meet their obligations.
+Under New York State regulatory laws, the Trust is required to pay for its share of various assessments to the Workers' Compensation Board (the "WCB") for certain obligations, including but not limited to the costs of the WCB's operations, and defaulted self-insurers.
+Through an assessment under Section 50-5 of the New York State Workers' Compensation Law, the WCB had taken the position that the Trust is obligated to contribute a share of anticipated losses of self-insurance groups that are in default, have closed or have otherwise failed to meet their obligations.
 The WCB has not declared that there is any limit to the Trust's potential assessments for such failed self-insurance groups.
 An estimated reserve for the Trust's exposure to the anticipated losses of the defaulted trusts has been included in the reserve for loss and loss adjustment expenses.
 The Trust's Board is currently challenging the WCB's authority to assess the Trust for its share of the liabilities of the defaulted trusts through various judicial actions.

-New York State regulatory law passed in June 2008 stipulates that all trusts, both active and inactive, pay certain premium based assessments during any State fiscal years in which the trust made indemnity claim payments.
+The 2008 Legislation stipulated that all trusts, both active and inactive, pay certain premium based assessments during any State fiscal years in which the trust made indemnity claim payments.
 An accrual for the future premium based assessments was recorded in the financial statements as of December 31, 2009.
 The Trust paid the premium based assessments during its initial two years of being inactive (2009 and 2010).
 The Trust challenged the WCB's assessment on an inactive self-insured trust for the premium based assessments in the Supreme Court of New York State in three separate actions.
 On April 14, 2010, an acting State Supreme Court Justice ruled in the first action that the assessments billed since 2007 under section 50-5 to self-insured trusts to cover the anticipated losses of other self-insured trusts that are in default, have closed or have otherwise failed to meet their obligations, to be unconstitutional, and to permanently enjoin the WCB from enforcing those assessments.
-The WCB appealed this ruling and on April 21, 2011, the Appellate Division Third Judicial Department reversed the 2010 ruling and ruled that the assessments billed were not unconstitutional.
-The Trust has not determined whether it will appeal this ruling.
-There have been no decisions on the two remaining actions relating to assessment billings during the time period from August 2008 through May 2010.
+On April 21, 2011, the Appellate Division Third Judicial Department reversed the 2010 ruling, and the court declared that the assessments billed were not unconstitutional.
+All appeals have been exhausted.